-- It sorts ballots into precincts so that ballots can be scanned in batches acccording to the unnique needs of that precinct.
-(For example different precincts can be in different cities and elect different city council members.
+- It sorts ballots into precincts so that ballots can be scanned in batches according to the unique needs of that precinct.
+(For example, different precincts can be in different cities and elect different city council members.

 In order to ensure the integrity of an election, it is essential that each eligible voter cast only a single ballot.
-The way that Boulder does this is with signature verification to identify eligible registered voters.
+The way that Boulder ensures the validity of a mailed-in ballot with signature verification.
+The signature on the envelope is compared to the digital signature on file with the Secretary of State.
 See the video below for this process.
-Signatures can be verified with by machine (see above) or by Election Judges.
-Since at least 2021, Boulder County relied solely on Election Judges to verify signatures.

 SCORE contains voter information such as signature samples, birth date, address, gender, and party affiliation.

-Ballots with questionable signatures where two Election Judges, a Democrat and a Republican together, analyze whether the signature is valid or must be sent back to the voter to be “cured”.
+Ballots with questionable signatures are sent to Tier two, where two Election Judges, a Democrat and a Republican together, analyze whether the signature is valid or must be sent back to the voter to be “cured”.
 This means the voter is notified that their signature did not match the signature on file.
 A voter has 8 days to reply and “cure” the signature.
-Signature verification happens without ballot envelop being opened to ensure a voter’s anonymity.
+Signature verification happens without the ballot envelop being opened to ensure a voter’s anonymity.